QBRC/multiTAP/README.md

 After defining the channels and set the radius to 5, the cells will be segmented similar to the following:
 <img src="doc_img/public-step3.png">

+> [!NOTE]
-Note: This plot is generated via *Plotly* so you may interact with the segmentation by zooming and panning.
+> This plot is generated via *Plotly* so you may interact with the segmentation by zooming and panning.

 After segmentation, you can extract the cellular features.
 This will output a CSV file containing morphological features of the data.
 You can find the file in the `output`` directory.
 Below is a summary of the features available.